Pacific Northwest National Laboratory Tech Student - Defense Threat Reduction Agency (DTRA) Internship for Diversity (DID) in RICHLAND, Washington

 Division: Operational Systems & Technology

-Are you an undergraduate student from an underrepresented minority group in Science, Technology, Engineering, and Mathematics (STEM) excited about becoming engaged in tackling hard problems in national security, energy, or science, and apply cutting-edge research to making our nation safer and stronger?
-Do designing, defining, and operationalizing technologies and approaches in response to complex national security problems sound exciting?
-Do you want to work side by side with world class scientists and engineers, and to contribute your ideas to the answers to these questions?
+Are you an undergraduate student from an underrepresented minority group in Science, Technology, Engineering and Mathematics (STEM) excited about engaging in tackling hard problems in national security, energy or science, and applying cutting-edge research to making our nation safer and stronger?
+Does designing, defining and operationalizing technologies and approaches that respond to complex national security problems sound exciting?
+Would you like to work side by side with world class scientists and engineers to contribute your ideas in the response to those challenges?